the-codingschool/TRAIN-datasets/fish/readme.md

 7. Width
 8. Price

+ML Algorithms:
+1. Classification
+2. Linear regression

 Note that the price column is artificial so this should just be used for practice, not drawing conclusions.
-This dataset is good for classification or linear regression.

 You can use the following code to load the data into google colaboratory: